ccicconetti/factorial2kr/README.md

 ### Normal operation

-In this mode you perform factorial 2kr analysis of the effects.
+In this mode you perform factorial 2^k r analysis of the effects.
 Optionally, you may specify that the residual errors are plotted against the estimated response (`--residuals` option) or in a Q-Q normal plot (`--qqnorm` option).

 Let's execute the script on random values generated as illustrated above: